 That’s right!
 NO-water required for this step-and there are two reasons for that.

 One-The primer is just the right consistency that you don’t need to thin it out.

-Two-You don’t want to dilute the primer.
-To do so would mean that your diluting all the components that make it PERFECT for this application.
+Two-You, don’t want to dilute the primer.
+To do so would mean that you’re diluting all the components that make it PERFECT for this application.

-Me bad for not getting photo’s for the other two steps-but…..I finally remembered as I started to brush on the primer.
+My bad for not getting photos for the other two steps-but…..I finally remembered as I started to brush on the primer.
 This shot was taken only seconds after I started.

 And yet I LOVE how the color varies in spots.
 Almost like it just naturally has worn over time.
-Bonus is-that now my rusty old milk can no longer clashes!
+The bonus is that now my rusty old milk can doesn’t clash with the red brick anymore!
 And an even better bonus is that I was able to add some rustic charm to our exterior without big $$$ and very little time and effort!

-I apologize for only showing half of of our front porch for this post-but I’m currently working on a project for the other half and I don’t want to spoil it.
+I apologize for only showing half of our front porch for this post but I’m currently working on a project for the other half and I don’t want to spoil it.

 I promise to share the entire porch next week-along with a closer look at the concrete floor and how I fixed it for GOOD this time!

 So what do you think of our whitewashed brick?
 Would you dare to ‘paint’ yours?
 I’d love to hear!
 Leave me a comment or send me an email!